The video game used by doctors to treat hyperactivity

 Thymia was launched by Emilia Molimpakis, who holds a PhD in Linguistics, Cognitive Neuroscience and Experimental Psychology from University College London, UK.

-She runs the business with co-founder Stefano Goria, who holds a PhD in Theoretical Physics from the University of Turin in Italy.
+She runs the business with co-founder Stefano Goria, who has a PhD in Theoretical Physics from the University of Turin in Italy.

 Goria says the app “collects and identifies biomarkers that are relevant in understanding symptoms of depression, doing so in a practical and engaging way.”